sharpliner/sharpliner/README.md

                 Pool = new HostedPool("Azure Pipelines", "windows-latest"),
                 Steps =
                 {
-                    // You can also specify the full UseDotNet@0 task DotNet.Install(DotNetPackageType.Sdk, "$(DotnetVersion)").DisplayAs("Install .NET SDK"),
+                    // Many tasks have helper methods for shorter notation DotNet.Install(DotNetPackageType.Sdk, "$(DotnetVersion)").DisplayAs("Install .NET SDK"),

-                    // Can also be shortened using macros:
-                    //   Dotnet.Command("test", projects: "src/MyProject.sln").DisplayAs("Build and test")
-                    Task("DotNetCoreCLI@2", "Build and test") with
+                    // You can also specify any pipeline task in full Task("DotNetCoreCLI@2", "Build and test") with
                     {
                         Inputs = new()